 Hello, my bunch and I would like to welcome you to our place.
-This is a real cool site to hang out in.
-You see we're really very sociable – that's why you'll always find a bunch of us – we hate being alone.
-We're fun-loving veges and enjoy nothing better than being at a party, or barbecue or picnic – put us near a dip and we're anybody's!
+This is a really cool site to hang out in.
+You see us celery are very friendly – that's why you'll always find a bunch of us – we don’t like being alone.
+We're a fun-loving vegie with crisp, crunchy, and juicy long stems.
+We are mild tasting, enjoy teaming us with your favourite dip or with peanut butter in your lunch box, or as an after-school snack.
+We are very versatile and are delicious raw or cooked.
 Let me tell you a little more about us.

-Sometimes called bunch celery (for obvious reasons) we consist of a group of pale green, succulent stems with thick, white bases which are joined at the bottom of the stalks to a crown at ground level.
-Each of our stick-like stems (which are crisp, crunchy and juicy) has branches at the top with green, serrated or saw-like edged leaves.
-Our stems are ‘U' shaped with slight furrows or ribs running parallel to the stem.
+We consist of a group of pale green, succulent stems with thick, pale bases which are joined at the bottom of the stalks to a crown at ground level.
+Each of our long stems has branches at the top with green leaves.
+Our stems are ‘U' shaped with ribs running parallel to the stem.
 Both our stems and leaves can be eaten.
 We grow to 50-60cm long and are cut below the crown when we're harvested.

 In Australia, we're not sold by variety.

 We're a biennial plant (which means that we flower, fruit, then die in the second year) but we're generally grown as an annual.
 We prefer warm days and cool nights and grow best in a clay to sandy soil with plenty of moisture.

 Most of us are transplanted from seedlings that are carefully grown in nurseries.
 This is due to our very small seeds and the fact that we can be difficult to grow.

 As I said, we're harvested by hand, but before this happens, we're measured from the soil line to the first node on the celery stalk.
 If we're at least 25cm long and our stalks are tight and compact, we're ready for harvesting.